Iamchibu/fintech_dev_wkshp/README.md

-# Serverless Fraud and Compliance at Scale
+# Serverless Fraud and Compliance with ML at Scale

 ## Architecture